-Phase 2 drilling will target the recently discovered Ashley breaks adjacent to the Ashley Mine, a Kirkland Lake style gold target.
+Phase 2 drilling will target the recently discovered Ashley breaks adjacent to the Ashley Gold Mine, a Kirkland Lake style gold target.
 Drilling will also test the Galahad, a Young-Davidson style target, for structurally controlled gold in the Galer Fault as well as the Powell Lake Syenite.
-A total of 10,000m is planned and will begin the first week of April 2017.
+A total of 10,000m has commenced in April 2017.